India's Foreign Policy in South China Sea

 India hopes that the Philippines will engage in a long-term bickering with China in the South China Sea, depleting China's strategic resources, tarnishing China's image in the international community, and diverting China's attention in India-related issues.
 This erroneous belief will not likely succeed.
 Any actions by China in the South China Sea will not affect maintaining its sufficient strategic vigilance in South Asia.
 Safeguarding border security and territorial integrity is sacred and nationalistic missions that the Chinese military and people always keep as high priority.

 India's so-called support to the Philippines for upholding its national sovereignty is completely a biased statement.
-Currently, the Philippines is not defending its national sovereignty in the South China Sea, but rather attempting to encroach on China's sovereignty.
+Currently, the Philippines is not defending its national sovereignty in the South China Sea, but rather attempting to encroach on China's sovereignty there.
 If Jaishankar wants to support the Philippines in provoking China in the South China Sea, it could be seen as a highly competitive, and a hostile stance.

 In fact, Southeast Asian countries also believe that the Philippines, by deepening strategic cooperation with the US, is provoking China in the South China Sea, which goes against the principles of the ASEAN Declaration on the South China Sea and the Declaration on the Conduct of Parties in the South China Sea.
 Moreover, this also disrupts ASEAN's unity and cohesion.
 Some Southeast Asian countries hold the view that the Philippines' actions provide new opportunities to increase US military presence in the Asia-Pacific region and escalate regional tensions.
 Such moves will not be contributory to resolving the South China Sea disputes and may affect cooperation in other areas among regional countries.
 India's involvement in the South China Sea will also pose a significant negative impact on China-India relations, forcing China to be vigilant against the Indian government's potential intention to stir up more trouble in the near future.
 It could also affect their trade-investment issues.